Market Coverage Industry Insights

 The appeal of overseas expansion is strong for most Indonesian businesses.
 Cross-border digital trade platforms have particularly captured the interest of companies, especially in the business services sector.
 At SUNRATE, we are committed to empowering companies worldwide to operate and scale both locally and globally so that businesses can unlock their full potential, especially in the dynamic landscape of the ASEAN region.
 From cross-border trade and B2B payment support to treasury management, SUNRATE offers tailored solutions, industry knowledge, and market expertise with the aim for businesses to scale locally and globally in a more cost-efficient and timely manner.
 This is exceptionally crucial to Indonesia where it will help to further accelerate overseas expansion of businesses regionally and globally.

 With the upcoming Indonesia-China Regional Comprehensive Economic Corridor, this will also likely quicken the pace at which businesses offer and accept B2B digital payments.
-At SUNRATE, businesses are able to move funds across borders in near real-time and this is made possible with SUNRATE’s global payment network in over 190+ countries and regions.
+At SUNRATE, businesses are able to move funds across borders in near real-time and this is made possible with SUNRATE’s global payment network in over 190+ countries and regions with its cutting-edge proprietary platform, extensive global network, and robust APIs.
 SUNRATE is also able to simplify B2B trade by lowering costs with real-time, transparent and competitive foreign exchange rates.

 To find out more about SUNRATE Indonesia, please visit here.